Psychevus/cryptography-suite/_sources/api/public_api_table.rst.txt

      - Server-side implementation of the SPAKE2 protocol.
      - Core
    * - ``generate_totp``
      - Generates a TOTP code based on a shared secret.
+Uses SHA-1 by default for RFC compatibility; SHA-256 and SHA-512 are supported via parameters.
+Prefer SHA-256 or higher if supported.
      - Core
    * - ``verify_totp``
      - Verifies a TOTP code within the allowed time window.
+Uses SHA-1 by default; SHA-256 and SHA-512 are supported via parameters.
+Prefer stronger digests when possible.
      - Core
    * - ``generate_hotp``
      - Generates an HOTP code based on a shared secret and counter.
+Uses SHA-1 by default for RFC compatibility; SHA-256 and SHA-512 are supported via parameters.
+Prefer SHA-256 or higher if supported.
      - Core
    * - ``verify_hotp``
      - Verifies an HOTP code within the allowed counter window.
+Uses SHA-1 by default; SHA-256 and SHA-512 are supported via parameters.
+Prefer stronger digests when possible.
      - Core
    * - ``base62_encode``
      - Encodes byte data into Base62 format.